playcanvas/developer.playcanvas.com/content/en/user-manual/organizations/creating-organizations.md

 <img src="/images/user-manual/orgs/new_org_popup.png" alt="Organization popup" style="border: 1px solid #ccc">

-Enter the name for the Organization and a username.
+Enter the name for the Organization and an Organization ID which is a string with only alphanumeric characters and dashes allowed.
 The default e-mail address is your own but you can change it to a different one.

 Click CREATE and that will take you to the [profile][2] page of the Organization.